Manage users and permissions

 To invite new users, follow these steps:

 1. From the Members page, click Invite New Users.
-The Invite New Users modal will appear.
+The Invite New Users modal appears.

 2. Type the new user’s email address into the text box.
 You can add more than one email address at a time.
 Press the Enter key after each email address you type.